-Based on our professional judgement we determined materiality levels for each relevant part of the Report / the sustainability indicators and for the sustainability information as a whole.
-When evaluating our materiality levels, we have taken into account quantitative and qualitative considerations as well as the relevance of information for both stakeholders and the company.
+Based on our professional judgement we determined materiality levels for each relevant part of the 'Use of Proceeds Allocation Table'.
+When evaluating our materiality levels, we have taken into account quantitative and qualitative aspects as well as the relevance of information for both stakeholders and the company.

-The Board of Directors Responsibilities
+Responsibilities of the Board of Directors

-The Board of Directors is responsible for the preparation of the 'Use of Proceeds Allocation Table' as included in this Report in accordance with the Eligibility Criteria.
-It is important to view the Use of Proceeds data in the context of these criteria.
+The Board of Directors is responsible for the preparation and fair presentation of the 'Use of Proceeds Allocation Table' in the accompanying Green Bond Allocation and Impact Report in accordance with the eligibility criteria.
+The Board of Directors is also responsible for selecting and applying the criteria and for determining that these criteria are suitable for the legitimate information needs of stakeholders, considering applicable law and regulations related to reporting.
+The choices made by the Board of Directors regarding the eligibility criteria for the 'Use of Proceeds Allocation Table' are summarized on pages 6 and 8 of the Green Bond Allocation and Impact Report.
 Furthermore, the Board of Directors is responsible for such internal control as it determines is necessary to enable the preparation of the 'Use of Proceeds Allocation Table' that is free from material misstatement, whether due to fraud or error.